frankelavsky/academic_homepage/index.md

 I won "paperboy of the quarter" in Q1 of 2004 and subsequently quit the following quarter.
 I still have the plaque!
 My mom first got me that job (initially under her name, since employing a 7 year old is definitely against child labor laws).
 She was very pro- when it came to child labor.
 There were about 1.5 years between age 14 (in '04) and my first wage job at 15.5 where I didn't have any job.
 Consequently, that was also the time I assembled my first coherent draft of [Braven](https://www.frank.computer/projects/#Personal:-Braven), which I had started working on in '02 (and still work on, to this day).

 Despite all of this, I am definitely anti- "hustle culture."
 7 year olds shouldn't be delivering papers.
-And when I wasn't working for that tiny window in my childhood, I gave life to my favorite, longest running hobby: writing fiction.
+And when I wasn't working for that tiny window in my childhood, I gave life to my favorite, longest-running hobby: writing fiction.
 I look forward to many future nights, weekends, and years of my life where I'm not laboring quite as much.
-All the bet things I've done in my life, didn't make any money at all.
+All the best things I've done in my life didn't make any money at all.

 </div>